-If you’re thinking about hiring an au pair, you know firsthand how much work is involved in raising kids.
+If you're thinking about hiring an au pair, you know firsthand how much work is involved in raising kids.
 The pandemic switched life to extreme hard mode for working parents with young children.
-Hiring an au pair is one of the best ways to save on childcare and have more consistent help.
+Hiring an au pair is one of the best ways to save on childcare and have more consistent and flexible help.

 But the days and memories we've had with them are also precious.
 We've far surpassed the average amount of time a parent spends with a kid a day.
 Further, we've also been able to save $24,000 so far on preschool tuition.

 For those parents who are constantly exhausted, hiring an au pair could be the perfect solution.
 And thankfully, hiring an au pair is now more feasible due to new regulations under the Biden administration.
-Starting on March 31, 2021, hiring an au pair gets the green light for families in America!

 What Is An Au Pair?